aaagab/nargs/developer.md

 **_get_cmd_line**: It is a method that provides current argument command-line.
 It is the same as `print(arg._root._branches[0]._cmd_line[arg._cmd_line_index])`.
 A command-line index can be provided to print a different command-line. `_get_cmd_line` is used most of the time when to print the exact argument's path when Nargs throws an error.
 Note that for implicit arguments, `_get_cmd_line` can't return the command-line path of the current argument because implicit arguments have been added implicitly and they don't exist on the command-line.
 Instead `_get_cmd_line` returns the last explicit argument from where implicit arguments have been added.
 In order to print implicit arguments paths in code context developer can use `self._get_path()` (see also [Nargs get_args /`_implicit`](#nargs-getargs)).

 **_get_path**: argument `_get_path()` returns all parent aliases joined with spaces.
-For each returned alias, alias is returned with index notation if the alias related argument has multiple branches i.e. `--arg-one+1 --arg-one+2`.
+For each returned alias, alias is returned with index notation if the alias related argument has multiple branches i.e. `--arg-one --arg-one`.
 Explicit notation is set when an alias conflict with parents' aliases or children' aliases.
 If `wvalues=True` then argument's values are returned after the argument alias. `_get_path` is provided to developer for custom use, it is also used in help or sometimes when nargs throws an error to give arguments paths.
 Arguments aliases are provided by end-user through command-line but sometimes developer may want to get an argument's path that is not present on the command-line.
 In this context, `_get_path()` returns argument and parent arguments default aliases see [Properties Explained _aliases](#properties-explained).
 Path can also be forced to be printed with arguments default aliases by using option `keep_default_alias=True`. `_get_path` is different than `_get_cmd_line` because it gives the shortest path to an argument in the arguments tree whereas `_get_cmd_line` provides the whole command-line until the end of the selected argument alias is reached.

 ### Developer Custom Help and Usage
 This is a very basic example on how to implement custom help and usage in order to overload built-in help and usage.